WCSCourses/CRISPR_informatics_2025/course_data_2025/TIDE_knock_in_checks_data/README.md

 - Then you will see a menu to select which operating system you would like to install.
 - Once you click on the operating system automatically the installer for the operating system will start downloading, which will take about 10 to 30 seconds based on your network speed.
 - Once the download is complete, please follow the instructions specified by the installer to complete the installation.

+**Please note:** You will require admin access to your computer to complete the installation.